-Here are some more of the 200 structural analyses of art, rock art, artefacts, and reflexology examples, from the book Mindprint (Edmond Furter 2014, Lulu.com); and some artworks sent to me by readers and web visitors.
+Here are some of the 200 structural analyses of art, rock art, artefacts, and reflexology examples, from the book Mindprint (Edmond Furter 2014, Lulu.com); and some artworks sent to me by readers and web visitors.

 See examples of the standard multi-layerd mindprint structure, in artworks styled as ayahuasca art, and peyote or mescaline art, compared to some Lapp drum skin art, and some works by Salvador Dali, at http://www.mindprintart.wordpress.com.

 That page demonstrates again that art does not ‘come from’ drugs, or trance, or constellations, or diffusion from any particular culture.

 The structure in cosmology

 No observer could see this view of the sky, yet it reflects the structure of cosmic concepts as expressed in all complex artworks (and building sites, see Stoneprint 2016), of all cultures and Ages.

 Ecliptic projection is the most holistic map of time and season to a flat surface, to which we instinctively add analogous natural and cultural attributes, thus re-expressing archetype on the stellar canvas.

 Astronomy is not the origin of archetype, just as classes of natural order among species, human tabulation, opera and artworks, are all incomplete expressions of aspects of archetype.
 No expresssion, and no medium is ‘original’.
 Since myth and astrology are generally known, this study uses mythic and zodiac (ecliptic equator) labels (not ‘signs’), to demonstrate archetypal structure in art.

-Constellations are here divided by the galactic cardinal (cross) structure, and by unequal angles aligned to our subconscious visual structure of sixteen types as revealed in artworks (UPDATE: by March 2018, the database of artworks had risen over 600, and statistically tested features to 265).
+Constellations are here divided by the galactic cardinal (cross) structure, and by unequal angles aligned to our subconscious visual structure of sixteen types as revealed in artworks (UPDATE: by March 2018, the database of artworks had risen over 600, and statistically tested features to 265.
+UPDATE 2019; The table of recurrent features, and global averages, was enlarged in 2018 and 2019.
+See later posts).